canzie/RaptureGL/README.md

 ### Cascaded Shadow Mapping (CSM)

-I recently finished(mostly) my implementation of CSM, it uses scene independant matrix transformations for the cascade ligthview matrices.
+I recently finished(mostly) my implementation of CSM, it uses scene independent matrix transformations for the cascade ligthview matrices.
 Uses a hybrid approach for spliting the frustum range with a lambda to bias either the logarithmic or linear splits

 ![CSM with visible cascades](screenshots/CSM_Example.PNG)